 Due to its immense importance as an industrial and agricultural region too, and even more so as a trading route, it has long been one of Europe’s most coveted areas and has bore witness to countless great battles and rivalries over the centuries.

 The guardians of this section of the river and of the town of Oberwesel were of course the Schönburgs and the town itself has always been strongly associated with both the castle and the family.

 It is a pretty town, just on the banks of the river, and has many of its medieval buildings still intact.
 You’ll find it a very pleasant place for stroll with quite a few good shops, restaurants and cafes.

 This part of Germany is also quite famous for its wine.
 Even in the immediate area surrounding the castle you will see acres of vineyards.
 Tours can be arranged from the castle hotel to some of the best ones around plus wine tasting and basically the full package of Rhineland wine tourism.
 You’ll also find the hotel restaurant has an excellent selection of both local and international wines to be enjoyed.

 The castle is quite conveniently located being about a half an hour from Mainz.
 It’s near to Frankfurt and Mannheim too (just over an hour), and a bit farther again from Bonn and Cologne to the north.

 From the 12th Century it was owned by the Duke of Schönburg who amongst other streams of income made quite a fortune taxing traders as they used the Rhine to move goods between various parts of what is now Germany and Central and Northern Europe.

 The castle remained in the Rhinelander family until 1950 when it was sold to Oberwesel town council.
-They were then to rent it to the Hüttl family whose long term lease is still intact and it is the Hüttls who are now in their third generation at the Castle and the proud owners of what is today one of the best castle hotels in Germany.
+They were then to rent it to the Hüttl family whose long term lease is still intact and it is the Hüttls who are now in their third generation at the Castle and the proud owners of what is today undoubtedly one of the best hotels in Germany.